mksddn/WP-MksDdn-Migrate-Content/mksddn-migrate-content/trunk/readme.txt

 * Chunked upload/download pipeline with resume tokens, progress UI, and safe fallbacks.
 * Snapshots, history log, global job lock, and one-click rollback for every import.
 * User merge matrix covering new, conflicting, and existing accounts with role/metasync choices.
-* Automation & scheduling module with cron frequency selector, retention, and manual “Run now”.
+* Automation & scheduling module with cron frequency selector, retention, and manual "Run now".
+* Refactored architecture following SOLID principles with Service Container and Dependency Injection.
+* All components use interfaces (Contracts) for improved testability and maintainability.
+* Separated concerns: Request Handlers, Services, and Views are clearly divided.
+* Specialized exception handling for better error management.
+* Optimized database queries using BatchLoader to prevent N+1 problems.